 - 1. Cooling vents - 2.
+Cooling vents\

+- Memory module cover\

+- \ Provided with some models.

+Product appearance depends on the model you purchased.

 Cooling vents

-- 3. Memory module cover - Provided with some models.

-Cooling vents The cooling vents help the processor to avoid overheating.
+The cooling vents help the processor to avoid overheating.

 Do not block the cooling vents.
 Keep foreign metal objects, such as screws, staples, and paper clips, out of the cooling vents.
 Foreign metal objects can create a short circuit, which can cause damage and fire, possibly resulting in serious injury.